.png)

 Lead, Design & Development

 Robert brings a knowledge of building, design, teaching, and communications to the world of homelessness.
-His professional background is in sustainable housing development at TAS, founding their Circular Living Lab, and as a sessional instructor at the University of Toronto from where he holds a Masters of Architecture.
+His professional background is in sustainable housing development at TAS, founding their Circular Living Lab, as an instructor in the Department of Architectural Science at TMU, and at the Daniels Faculty at the University of Toronto from where he holds a Masters of Architecture.
 Robert was a fabricator and student trainer for six years before volunteering with Toronto Tiny Shelters during COVID, and being an early member of Two Steps Home.

 Sofia Panasiuk